Skip to main content

 + Required (12 credits)

-Innovative Mindset in a Diverse Economy empowers students to develop mindset competencies including creativity, innovation, risk-taking, proactive behavior, non-conformity, GRIT (passion and perseverance), reframing, alertness, adaptability, and diversity awareness.
-Learn how to overcome barriers, enhance self-awareness, and navigate successfully in diverse human and economic conditions and organizations from start- ups to existing organizations.
-Strong emphasis is placed on exposure to real world applications and leaders useful for career success regardless of major and industry choice.
+Creating an Innovative Mindset and Personal Brand focuses on the individual owner or innovative manager¿s behaviors and empowers students to develop mindset meta-skills including creativity, innovation, risk-taking, proactive behavior, non-conformity, GRIT, reframing failure, alertness, adaptability, and inclusivity awareness.
+Learn how to overcome barriers, enhance self-awareness, and navigate successfully in diverse organizations from start- ups to existing organizations while managing a personal brand and relationships.
+Strong emphasis is placed on exposure to real -world applications and leaders useful for advancing career success regardless of major and industry choice.

-Full course description for Innovative Mindset in a Diverse Economy
+Full course description for Creating an Innovative Mindset and Personal Brand

 Entrepreneurs confront many challenges.
 Often they want merely to focus on their core business.
 Managing technology cost effectively to support an enterprise at start up and as it grows requires expertise that could detract from other entrepreneurial pursuits.
 This course is designed to help jump start the process of selecting and maintaining technology during the stages of starting and running a business.